^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-An important role in the etiology of food poisoning is played by Bacillus cereus.
-B. Cereus - Gram-positive, forming no capsule bacteria measuring 3-5 x 1.0-1.2 mm, mobile (peritrichous) or stationary.
-Cells tend to be arranged in the form of chains, on the stability of which the shape of the colony largely depends - it varies greatly for different strains.
-Form the ellipsoid spores, which are located centrally, but do not expand the cells.
-Bacteria grown on glucose agar at an early stage of growth contain lipid inclusions in the form of droplets (poly-b-hydroxybutyric acid), as well as often grains of volutin.
+Bacillus cereus plays an important role in the etiology of food poisoning.
+B. cereus are gram-positive, non-encapsulated bacteria measuring 1.0-1.2 x 3-5 μm, motile (peritrichous) or non-motile.
+The cells tend to be arranged in chains, the stability of which largely determines the shape of the colony, which varies greatly among strains.
+They form ellipsoid spores that are located centrally but do not expand the cells.
+Bacteria grown on glucose agar contain lipid inclusions in the form of droplets (poly-b-hydroxybutyric acid) at an early stage of growth, and often volutin grains.

-B. Cereus chemo-organotrophs, aerobes or facultative anaerobes, are able to grow in the column of anaerobic agar.
-The content of G + C in DNA is 32-37 mol%.
+B. cereus are chemoorganotrophs, aerobes or facultative anaerobes, and are capable of growing in a column of anaerobic agar.
+The G+C content of DNA is 32-37 mol%.

-On the yellow-salt agar with polymyxin B. Cereus forms waxy colonies with cut edges, surrounded by iridescent whisk (a positive test for lecithinase).
-Habitat - soil, water, vegetable substrata.
+On yolk-salt agar with polymyxin, B. cereus forms waxy colonies with jagged edges, surrounded by a rainbow halo (positive test for lecithinase).
+Habitats - soil, water, plant substrates.

-B. Cereus is very similar in its properties to B. Thuringietisis and differs from it by the absence in the cells of crystals of toxic proteins.
+B. cereus is very similar in its properties to B. thuringietisis and differs from it in the absence of toxic protein crystals in the cells.

-According to the O-antigens in the group B. Cereus B. Thuringietisis, 13 serotypes were isolated.
+According to O-antigens, 13 serotypes have been identified in the B. Cereus B. thuringietisis group.
 They also differ in their H-antigens.

-Some strains of B. Cereus are pathogenic for humans and animals.
-In particular, the role of B. Cereus in the etiology of food toxic infections has been established.
-Pathogenicity of B. Cereus is associated with its ability to synthesize and secrete two exotoxins.
-One of them consists of three protein components, has diarrhea, lethal activity and increases vascular permeability (diarrhea-lethal toxin).
-The second toxin - Cereolizin - causes a cytolytic and lethal effect and also disrupts the permeability of blood vessels.
+Some strains of B. cereus are pathogenic for humans and animals.
+In particular, the role of B. cereus in the etiology of food toxic infections has been established.
+The pathogenicity of B. cereus is associated with its ability to synthesize and secrete two exotoxins.
+One of them consists of three protein components, has diarrheagenic, lethal activity and increases vascular permeability (diarrheagenic-lethal toxin).
+The second toxin, cereolysin, causes a cytolytic and lethal effect and also disrupts the permeability of blood vessels.

-Getting into food, pathogenic variants of B. Cereus multiply in them and produce exotoxins.
-Under the influence of proteolytic and other enzymes secreted by B. Cereus, various toxic substances (ptoamines) accumulate in the products.
-All this combined and leads to the development of food poisoning.
-Infection occurs most often with the use of B. Cereus infected plant products and milk (40-55%), as well as animals (25%) and other products.
+When pathogenic variants of B. cereus enter food products, they multiply in them and produce exotoxins.
+Under the influence of proteolytic and other enzymes secreted by B. cereus, various toxic substances (ptamines) accumulate in the products.
+All this taken together leads to the development of food poisoning.
+Infection most often occurs when consuming plant products and milk contaminated with B. cereus (40-55%), as well as animal products (25%) and other products.

-When bacteriological diagnosis of such food poisoning, it is necessary to pay attention to the quantitative content of B. Cereus in products (10s-10b and more cells per gram), their isolation from faeces and washing waters in large quantities, simultaneous isolation from several people in group poisoning and t Serological confirmation of the diagnosis is given by the detection in the serum of antibodies to B. Cereus and the growth of their titer.
+In bacteriological diagnostics of such food poisonings, it is necessary to pay attention to the quantitative content of B. cereus in products (10s-10b or more cells in 1 g), their isolation from feces and wash water in large quantities, simultaneous isolation from several people in case of group poisoning, etc. Serological confirmation of the diagnosis is provided by the detection of antibodies to B. cereus in the serum and an increase in their titer.